Online Environmental Management Graduate Programs & Schools

 In some universities, a Doctor of Philosophy Degree may require three years full-time study and completion of a written thesis.
 PhD students typically must make a distinct contribution to the knowledge within their specific discipline.
 Ideally, this results in the publication of original research findings in peer-reviewed journals of international standing.

-Online Graduate Certificate in Environmental Management
+What is an Online Graduate Certificate in Environmental Management?

 This way, you might study to infuse a resume with new managerial skills or technical know-how.
 Things like compliance management strategies and practices, for example.
 Most certificates are short-term (a year full-time or less), and schools sometimes allow (some or all) credits to transfer into an appropriate Masters program.